TUC117/CP-2K24/week1/README.md

 2. Open brackets must be closed in the correct order.
 3. Every close bracket has a corresponding open bracket of the same type.

+**Input Format**:<br>
+Each test contains multiple test cases.
+The first line of input contains a single integer $t$ $1≤t≤100$ — the number of test cases.
+The description of the test cases follows.<br>
+The only line of each test case contains a string s as described in the question.<br>
+**Output format**:<br>
+For each testcase output true if the string is valid else false<br>

 **Input1:** s = "()"<br>
 **Output1:** true<br>